Tips on Moving from a Large Space to Compact

 3. Hold a Yard Sale

 Assuming that you have ample time between relocating from your current place to a smaller home, it can be helpful to hold a yard sale.
 Make sure that you advertise ahead of time.
 Choose a Saturday that the weather is nice and that you wouldn’t mind sitting outdoors all day preparing for visitors to peruse the items you no longer need and hopefully find items to buy.
 Hosting a yard sale will not only help you get rid of items that you’ve deemed unnecessary for your move, but it will also afford you some extra funds to dedicate to your moving expenses.
 With whatever inventory remains from your yard sale, you can choose to donate these items, place best offer advertisements in the local newspaper or on social media, or you can simply prepare to throw them away on trash day.
+This will help on moving from a large space to a compact space.

 4. Pack Lightly